 Listen to the podcast or read it below

-When it comes to selling your home, buyers want to see a move-in ready home.
+Home decor trends come and go and when it comes to selling your home, buyers don’t want to think about updating it.
 But as a home seller, you don’t want to spend too much money on a house you no longer want, right?
-Now there are a lot of things that can date a home like old appliances, but here I am talking about home decor.
-Let me share 5 things that date your home that you can change to help update it and sell your home faster.
+Now there are a lot of things that can date a home like old appliances, but here I am talking about home decor trends.
+Fix these five home decor trends that date your home and sell your home faster.

 1. Frameless mirrors

-Frameless mirrors are dated accessories especially in the bathroom.
+Frameless mirrors fall in the dated home decor trends that need to be removed when selling a home.
 You can easily build a frame around the mirror or if it is already discolored you can just replace it.
-If you replace the mirror, you can use 2 smaller mirrors over the sinks in a master bathroom or one large one over a single sink.
+If you replace the mirror, you can use two smaller mirrors over the sinks in a master bathroom or one large one over a single sink.
 The framed mirror doesn’t have to cover the length of the original mirror.
 It just needs to be hung and centered over the sink.
 The framed mirror can be oval, round or rectangular and make sure it is hung at eye level.

 Case study: In the pictures to the left, you can see the mirror was replaced with a smaller framed mirror.
 Other updates included removing a strange medicine shelf, as well as a new sink, faucet, lighting and updated counter tops.
 This was a master bathroom that needed the small renovations to help sell the house faster.
 This house sold for over asking price and in 4 days at $903,000.